Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 time proportional to the number of files in the subtree being operated on.
 This should not impact user experience unless the subtree is significantly large (> 10k files).

+Other metrics related to the number of files and the number of blocks
+* Master.TotalPath
+* Master.InodeHeapSize (Estimate only)
+* Master.TotalBlocks
+* Master.BlockHeapSize
+In addition to the total path, the total number of blocks also affects the heap usage, also to a lesser degree.
+Be sure to monitor this metric if you expect your total data size to be very large or grow quickly.

+* Cluster.CapacityTotal
+* Cluster.CapacityUsed
+* Cluster.CapacityFree
+Monitor if worker capacity is always full, consider more workers if that is the case.

 ### Number of Concurrent Clients

 Concurrent clients represents number of logical Alluxio clients communicating with the Alluxio